A Raspberry Pi is a compact, inexpensive, low-power computer board designed for learning computing, Linux, programming, and electronics.

 Furthermore, we must consider the additional components we need to add for it to work.
 Some of these components are optional and others are mandatory.

-On the other hand, Raspberry does not have a “hard drive”; instead, we have to use a micro SD card which we also have to buy.
-It is advisable that it be of good quality, at least 8GB, and preferably class 10.
-That’s another €6.
+On the other hand, Raspberry does not have a “hard drive”; instead, we will normally use a micro SD card that we also have to buy.
+It is worth getting a good one with enough capacity for the operating system and the data.
+On recent models we can also boot from USB or NVMe if we have the right hardware.

 On the other hand, we have optional components.
 In many cases, we will use Raspberry Pi by connecting remotely via SSH or VNC, so we will not need a monitor, keyboard, or mouse.